Landford: Notable buildings

 The Church of England parish church of Saint Andrew is Grade II* listed and was built in 1858 to designs by the Gothic Revival architect William Butterfield.

 Landford Manor dates from the 17th century and is Grade II* listed.

 Wickets Green Farmhouse dates from the 16th century and has connections with the family of Lord Nelson.
 Landford Wood Mission Hall, a timber building with a tiled roof, was erected in 1899 at the expense of Louisa Baring, Lady Ashburton.

 Notable people

 Nigel Anderson (1920–2008) inherited the Hamptworth estate in 1952.
 He was chairman of Wiltshire County Council from 1979 to 1983 and High Sheriff of Wiltshire in 1991.

 Amenities

-There is a public house (the Landford Poacher), a village shop and post office.
-The village used to have a bakery but it closed in 2007.
+There is a public house, the Landford Poacher, and a village shop and post office, Landford Stores.
+The village used to have a bakery (closed in 2007), and a farm shop on Glebe Lane (closed in 2024).

 The local school is the New Forest Primary School which has two sites: for younger children at Landford and older children at Nomansland.
 The latter began as a National School of 1867 on Hamptworth common, then in the 20th century the village of Nomansland expanded to surround it.

 Nearby Landford Bog and Landford Heath are biological Sites of Special Scientific Interest.